-Except as discussed above, there are no other equity instruments issued by us whereby holders have a put right to require us to repurchase their shares at their election.
+There are no equity instruments issued by us whereby holders have a put right to require us to repurchase their shares at their election.
 In addition, we do not anticipate additional purchases of vested options or shares from other holders.